 De Vere, Aubrey Thomas (1814–1902), poet and author, was born 10 January 1814 at Curragh Chase, Co.
 Limerick, the third son in a family of five sons and three daughters of Aubrey Thomas Hunt, afterwards Sir Aubrey de Vere (qv), 2nd baronet, and his wife, Mary Spring Rice (d.
 1856), eldest daughter of Stephen Edward Rice of Mount Trenchard, Co.
 Limerick, and sister of Thomas Spring Rice (qv), 1st Lord Monteagle.
 His elder brothers, Vere and Stephen de Vere (qv), successively inherited the baronetcy.
 Except for a brief sojourn in England between 1821 and 1824, Aubrey grew up in his family's beautiful home at Curragh Chase, where he was educated by private tutors.
 One of these questioned his student's intellectual capacity, calling him ‘an idiot’, though he later revised his opinion.
 Another tutor, Edward Johnstone, had higher hopes and introduced Aubrey to English poetry, which became a lifelong passion; like his father, the younger Aubrey began to write poetry, composing his first poetic work in 1832, the year he entered TCD at the age of eighteen.
 At Trinity the young man was greatly influenced by William Rowan Hamilton (qv), the mathematician and astronomer; he devoted himself to the study of metaphysics, paying particular attention to Kant and Samuel Taylor Coleridge, but neglected the undergraduate course, though he won a Downes premium in 1837 for a theological essay.
 Upon leaving Trinity a year later, de Vere considered taking orders in the established church, but did not pursue this possibility seriously.
 Instead he spent his time in travel and literary study.
 In 1838–9 he visited Oxford, Cambridge, Rome, and Switzerland.
 At the height of the Tractarian movement in 1838, he met John Henry Newman (qv) in Oxford, and also Sir Henry Taylor, a poet and public servant, who became his lifelong friend.
 His elder brother Vere and his cousin Stephen Spring Rice introduced Aubrey to their friends in the celebrated Apostles club at Cambridge, an elite intellectual and literary coterie that included Alfred Tennyson and Richard Monckton Milnes.
 De Vere's visit to Italy sparked a great love of the city of Rome.

 He was a lifelong devotee of William Wordsworth, and in 1841 met him in London.
 They became friends, and in 1843, he was invited to stay at the poet's residence at Rydal Mount in Cumberland, where he came to know Wordsworth's neighbours and friends, and began an important friendship with Coleridge's daughter Sara.
 While visiting Tennyson in London in 1845 he also met Thomas and Jane Carlyle, Robert Browning, and Richard Holt Hutton.
 Hutton was of a prominent Dublin unitarian family and was the nephew of John Hutton (qv) (d.
 1830); he was interested in theology and was the editor of The Spectator from 1861 to 1897.
 In early 1846 de Vere returned to Ireland and witnessed the ravages of the potato famine, which he tried desperately to alleviate by becoming involved with the work of the relief committees.
 He tried to raise money by appeals to his friends and neighbouring gentry families, helped to distribute grain, and investigated emigration as a possible escape route for the people.
-His brothers also made heroic efforts to help the poor people around Curragh Chase; the close sympathy between Stephen and Aubrey led to an almost daily correspondence throughout their lives.
+His brothers also made heroic efforts to help the people living in poverty around Curragh Chase; the close sympathy between Stephen and Aubrey led to an almost daily correspondence throughout their lives.

 Aubrey came from a literary family, and it is as a poet that he is best known.
 Although he had been writing verse since 1832, his first publication, The Waldenses and other poems, did not appear until 1842.
 The famine inspired the poem ‘A year of sorrow’ (published as part of Inisfail in 1861), which spoke of the misery of the winter of 1846–7, and a prose work, English misrule and Irish misdeeds (1848); this criticised British rule in Ireland and revealed de Vere's understanding of the social and economic complexities of the Irish situation, informed by his experiences of practical philanthropy in the famine years.
 His poetry deals with supernatural and religious themes as part of an exploration of the role of spirituality in the construction of national identities, particularly in Ireland.
 Graceful lyrics such as ‘The children of Lir’ and The legend of St. Patrick (1872) reveal his imaginative and pioneering interest in the myths and legends of Ireland.
 Some unsympathetic twentieth-century critics claim that de Vere merely exploited his homeland for material, but allowance should be made for the fact that his view of Ireland was not that of a political nationalist; rather he saw Ireland's destiny as something to be achieved on a spiritual plane.
 Ambitious and solemn dramatic works in blank verse, Saint Thomas of Canterbury (1876) and Alexander the Great (1874), brought him wide renown in his lifetime but, like most contemporary efforts of the sort, are not now much read.